 Got back

 As my knee began to ache more and more, running became impossible, forcing me to resort to quick walking.
 However, even this proved unsustainable as I found myself unable to walk for extended periods of time.
 After crossing the Dhundi bridge, I found myself frequently halting on the road, switching between walking, running, and resting.
-It was clear that I was in danger of missing my deadline, as I still had 5 kilometers left to cover after already being on the move for more than 6 hours.
+It was clear that I was in danger of missing my deadline, as I still had 5 km left to cover after already being on the move for more than 6 hours.
 I soldiered on at a snail's pace, but even that proved difficult.
 Thankfully, I crossed paths with a fellow runner who urged me to keep pushing, and so I did.
-Alas, by the time I reached the finish line, my knee had given out completely, leaving me dragging my right leg in excruciating pain.
-I wouldn't wish that experience on anyone.
+By the time I reached the finish line, my knee had given out completely, leaving me dragging my right leg in excruciating pain.
+At the end, I made it in time.

 You may also like